-There are many things to consider when growing an eCommerce business.
+There are many things to consider when growing e-commerce business.
 From managing inventory, fulfilling orders, shipping, and providing five-star customer support, the list is seemingly endless.
-Even if your eCommerce business runs like a well-oiled machine, there may be small, hidden growth killers that are preventing your business from moving up to the next level.
-In this article, we will review the top seven most common growth killers that may be impacting your eCommerce sales.
+Even if your e-commerce business runs like a well-oiled machine, there may be small, hidden growth killers that are preventing your business from moving up to the next level.
+In this article, we will review the top seven most common growth killers that may be impacting your e-commerce sales.

 1. Checkout Funnel